 Sonic 2 special stage stone UE4 (Prototyping) - Mod DB

 Update 13/08/2017: (Related to all my projects)

-I'm going to look into video referencing so all my projects from Sonic animation, my survival horror game look more naturally animated.
+I'm going to look into video referencing for all my projects from Sonic animation and my survival horror game so they look more naturally animated.

 Time for another update: